A Saint For Our Times

 - Cortona, Italy, diocese of

-- Our Secular Franciscan Order Region: Delaware, Maryland, Pennsylvania, Virginia, Washington, D.C., and West Virginia
+- Patroness of the St. Margaret of Cortona Region of the Secular Franciscan Order: Delaware, Maryland, Pennsylvania, Virginia, Washington, D.C., and West Virginia

 Prayer to St. Margaret of Cortona by Saint John Paul II